May 12, 2020

 We’re fortunate to be in a position to provide much-needed cash flow to SaaS companies.
 This is the promise we built the company on — regardless of the economic climate.
 One of our guiding principles is to always listen to our customers and make sure we’re meeting their needs as they evolve.
 So when they asked, we listened.

 Even in a stable economy, our initial target SaaS customers’ clients — SMBs and mid-market companies who watch their budgets closely — prefer to pay monthly or quarterly.
-Since our public launch, we’ve been working nonstop to onboard SaaS companies and advance up to a full year of cash flow based on their booked monthly or quarterly receivables.
+Since our public launch, we’ve been working nonstop to onboard SaaS companies and advance up to a full year of cash flow based on their predictable revenue.

 In the last month, we’ve heard from many larger SaaS companies that they would find utility in the same product, but fulfilling a different need.